pipes

 function mutate()

 ).
-More generally, the free online book R for Data Science by Hadley Wickham is the best introduction to working with data in R using the Tidyverse.
+More generally, the free online guide R for Data Science by Hadley Wickham is the best introduction to working with data in R using the Tidyverse.

 .
 The pipe operator takes the expression to the left of it and “pipes” it into the first argument of the expression on the right, i.e. one can replace f(x)